 2.2 The minimum amount you can add each time is £5 and the maximum is £200.
 The maximum balance you can have in your bPay wallet is £200.
 You cannot add more than £400 a day to your bPay account (this includes auto top ups).

 2.3 You can automatically top up your bPay wallet with an amount you choose if your balance falls below an amount set by you, subject to the limits in 2.2.
 You can set this up or cancel it online or via the bPay app.

 2.4 You can ask us to return the money in your bPay wallet any time via the bPay app or website.
-We will return it to the card you loaded it from.
+We will return it to a card you have used to load money.
 If we cannot contact you we may donate any residual balance to charity.

 3.2 If you use your bPay device abroad, the transaction will be converted into pounds sterling at the Visa reference exchange rate applicable on the day the transaction is processed.